AssemblingReality/Meta/README.md

 To help the most welcome thoughts achieve reality so positive achievement-related experiences happen to people.

+# Moto

+It is better to make it happen by few than try making happen by alone.

 # TBD: Core values

 1. **Active listening** (meditation, mindfulness, vipassana, psychology, etc.)